spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

         mpv dvdnav:// --cache=no --dvd-device=/dev/sr0  --stream-dump=output.vob

-only comand line no gui because the gpu runns full fps ca 100

-go raspi-config boot tu terminal autologin or let the rpi untouched no htop no other gui no terminal the cpu runns on ca 30 % no heating only the gpu runs full

-you find the IFO file ind the dvd foler
+you find the IFO file in the dvd foler

 direct above the biggest files and copy that file to your home folder blablabla.IFO